 The Asthma-Friendly School Award

-Since 2009 the West Virginia Asthma Coalition has been recognizing West Virginia schools that are taking steps toward a healthier learning environment for teachers, staff, and students who have asthma.
-Beginning in May 2009, the WVAC awarded several schools in West Virginia for their achievement to a healthier asthma friendly environment!
+Since 2009, the West Virginia Asthma Coalition has been recognizing West Virginia schools that are taking steps toward a healthy learning environment for teachers, staff, and students who have asthma.
+Since May 2009, the WVAC has awarded several schools in West Virginia for their achievement to a healthier environment!

 Is Your School Asthma Friendly?

-If YES, then nominate your school for The WV Asthma Friendly School Award today!
+If YES, then nominate your school for The WVAC Asthma Friendly School Award today!

 -